 Exception: Presidents of Technical Colleges may waive the high school diploma/high school equivalency requirement for those pursuing a high school equivalency who are otherwise eligible to enroll in a specific program of study.
 Prior to graduation, however, students enrolled in diploma, degree, and specified programs must receive a high school diploma/high school equivalent.

-A high school diploma or high school equivalent is required as a prerequisite for admission to all degree, diploma, and certificate programs at STC with the exception of Automotive Electrical/Electronic Systems Technician, Commercial Truck Driving, Diesel Electrical/Electronic Systems Technician, and Shampoo Technician.
+A high school diploma or high school equivalent is required as a prerequisite for admission to all degree, diploma, and certificate programs at STC with the exception of Automotive Electrical/Electronic Systems Technician, Commercial Truck Driving, Diesel Electrical/Electronic Systems Technician, and Salon & Spa Support Specialist.

 Degree, diploma, and certificate program students shall be assessed prior to being accepted as an award-seeking student into any occupational program.
 Students will receive an interpretation of their assessment scores prior to beginning their educational experience.
 Provisions will be made for the assessment of students with disabilities who need special assistance and consideration.
 In order to receive accommodations, an individual must request services prior to testing.
 Accommodations are not retroactive.